spajus/church-of-supreme-light-bubble/README.md

 ## For how long did Supreme Light Bubble exist before The Big Bang?

 Time was not a concept back then, so there cannot be an answer.
-Time starts with 0, when Supreme Light Bubble have triggered The Big Bang.
-Before that there was nothing, but the Supreme Light Bubble itself, without time.
+Time starts with 0, when Supreme Light Bubble triggered The Big Bang.
+Before that there was nothing but the Supreme Light Bubble itself, without time.

 ## Does Supreme Light Bubble still exist?

-No, it sacrificed itself to start The Universe.
-Supreme Light Bubble does not exist anymore.
-That's why there is no evidence of it anywhere.
+No. It sacrificed itself to start The Universe.
+Supreme Light Bubble does not exist anymore; that's why there is no evidence of it anywhere.

 ## How can you prove Supreme Light Bubble existed?

 There is no proof, because nobody figured out what really happened before The Big Bang.
-But it cannot be disproved either.
+But it cannot be disproven either.

 ## Can you pray to Supreme Light Bubble?